 I was first diagnosed with Type 2 diabetes in 2015 but this is not where my diabetes story begins.

-This story began back in 1995, when I started suffering some mental health difficulties, but it was not until 2012 that I was given a diagnosis of Post-Traumatic Stress disorder from a psychiatrist.
-I developed PTSD following my active service in the army while l was taking part in the first Gulf war in 1990-1991, where I was attached to a Combat engineer unit to provide infantry support and protection
+This story began back in 1995, when I started suffering some mental health difficulties, but it was not until 2012 that I was given a diagnosis of post-traumatic stress disorder (PTSD) from a psychiatrist.
+I developed PTSD following my active service in the army while I was taking part in the first Gulf war in 1990-1991, where I was attached to a combat engineer unit to provide infantry support and protection.

 It was at this point, in 2014, I began to suspect I had diabetes.
 I started having trouble with my feet, and I was peeing all night.
 I decided to go to my doctor and tell them I thought I had diabetes.
 I was right.
 But it took about a month before my diagnosis was confirmed and I found out I had Type 2 diabetes, it came as a major shock as it was another problem to add to my other medical issues.